 What are Criminal Background Checks?

-Criminal background checks examine someone’s past and determine whether they have a criminal record.
-This includes arrests, convictions, and any run-ins with the law.
+Criminal background checks assess an individual’s history and determine if they have a criminal record.
+This includes any arrests, convictions, and encounters with the law.

 There are different types of checks.
 Some look at records in a local area, like a city or county.
 Others look at records from the whole state or even the whole country.
 There are also international checks for records from other countries.

 These checks are important for many reasons.
 They help keep our communities safe.
-They also help employers, landlords, and others make good decisions.
-By knowing about someone’s past, they can decide if that person is the right fit for a job, a home, or a volunteer position.
+They also assist employers, landlords, and others in making informed decisions.
+By understanding someone’s historical background, they can determine if that person is the right fit for a job, a home, or a volunteer opportunity.

 Prevalence and Impact of Background Checks